bbinet/pillarstack/README.rst

 Installation
 ------------

-PillarStack is already bundled with Salt since Boron version so there is nothing to install from version 2016.3.0.
+PillarStack is already bundled with Salt since 2016.3.0 version so there is nothing to install from version 2016.3.0.

 If you use an older Salt version or you want to override PillarStack with a